Adilsitos/Adilsitos/README.md

 <!--- 🔭 I’m currently working on Nelogica as a Software Developer -->
-- 🌱 I’m currently learning Machine learning (Pytorch, Deep Learning)
+- 🌱 I’m currently learning more distributed and concurrent systems
 - 📫 How to reach me: adilsonfrankneia@gmail.com